 One player throws to a partner who must catch and establish a pivot foot before throwing back.
 Add a passive defender who counts to five.
 The catcher must pivot to face a different direction and complete the return throw before the count ends.

-This teaches fundamentals while introducing basic strategy about creating throwing angles.
+This teaches fundamentals while introducing basic strategy for creating throwing angles.
 Rotate positions frequently so everyone practices all roles.
 Exposure to different positions helps students understand how skills connect.

 3. Start Mini-Games